LeandroCaniglia/Writings/Extending the Smalltalk Syntax.md

 `#(3 $a #('hello' 'world'))`

-However, our implementation would work as if we had written
+However, our implementation would work as if we had written a long series of `#at:put:` messages, one for each of the elements in the array, such as

 ```
 (Array new: 3)